StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

   // Get a queue service client using the connection string property from our code var queueServiceClient = new QueueServiceClient(_connectionString);

-  // Use the queue client to get a reference to a queue var queueClient = queueServiceClient.GetQueueClient(_queueName);
+  // Use the queue service client to get a reference to a queue var queueClient = queueServiceClient.GetQueueClient(_queueName);

   // Check the queue exists, and if it doesn't create it (requires Azure.Storage.Queues version `12.3.0` or higher)